rahsunk/61040-portfolio/psets/pset2/extendingDesign.md

 - Allowing users to choose their own short URLs

-  - I would modify NonceGeneration.generate to include a user-chosen suffix to be returned if it already isn't being used by the context.
+  - I would modify NonceGeneration.generate to include a user-chosen suffix parameter to be returned if it was not already used by the context.
+This change would be reflected in the _generate_ and _register_ syncs.

 - Using the “word as nonce” strategy to generate more memorable short URLs